Ashutosh-Panda2004/Operating-System/README.md

 - **Description**: An OS that ensures tasks are executed within a specific, minimal response time.
 - **Applications**: Commonly used in critical applications like **Air Traffic Control (ATC)**, **nuclear plants**, and **industrial automation**.

 ---

 These are the different types of Operating Systems.

+# OS Lecture-3 Operating Systems Concepts (Multi-Tasking vs Multi-Threading)

+## Overview

+In this lecture, we will discuss and differentiate between:
+- Multiprogramming
+- Multiprocessing
+- Multitasking
+- Multithreading

+We will also explore the concept of processes and threads with examples.

+## Key Concepts

+### Process

+**Definition:**
+A process is a program under execution.
+It represents a running instance of a program and includes the program code, its current activity, and associated resources.

+**Example:**
+When you open an application like Paint on Windows, the `.exe` file starts executing.
+This executable file converts into a process, visible in Task Manager as "MS Paint."

+### Thread

+**Definition:**
+A thread is the smallest unit of execution within a process.
+It is sometimes referred to as a lightweight process because it operates within the context of a process but can execute tasks independently.

+**Example:**
+In a text editor, one thread might handle user input, another might perform spell-checking, and another might handle formatting.

+## Concepts Explained

+### Multiprogramming

+**Definition:**
+Multiprogramming involves running multiple programs on a single CPU by managing their execution.
+It aims to maximize CPU utilization by keeping the CPU busy with multiple processes.

+**Key Point:**
+Only one process is executed at a time, but multiple processes are kept in memory to ensure that CPU time is used efficiently.

+### Multiprocessing

+**Definition:**
+Multiprocessing refers to the use of two or more CPUs within a single computer system.
+It allows multiple processes to be executed simultaneously.

+**Key Point:**
+Each CPU can handle different processes at the same time, enhancing overall system performance and throughput.

+### Multitasking

+**Definition:**
+Multitasking is the ability of an operating system to execute multiple tasks (processes) simultaneously.
+It can be achieved through either process-based multitasking or thread-based multitasking.

+**Key Point:**
+In multitasking, the operating system schedules processes or threads to run concurrently, giving the illusion of simultaneous execution.

+### Multithreading

+**Definition:**
+Multithreading involves executing multiple threads within a single process.
+Threads share the same memory space but run independently, allowing for concurrent operations within the same application.

+**Example:**
+In a JPG to PNG converter, one thread might handle converting part A of the image while another thread converts part B. This parallel execution can speed up the process.

+## Detailed Comparison

+### Differences Between Multitasking and Multithreading

+1. **Scope:**
+   - **Multitasking:** Involves multiple processes.
+Each process has its own memory space.
+   - **Multithreading:** Involves multiple threads within a single process.
+Threads share the same memory space.

+2. **Isolation and Memory Protection:**
+   - **Multitasking:** Processes are isolated, with separate memory allocation.
+This provides isolation and protection between processes.
+   - **Multithreading:** Threads within the same process do not have separate memory allocation.
+They share memory, so no isolation or memory protection is applied.

+3. **Scheduling:**
+   - **Multitasking:** Processes are scheduled by the operating system to ensure that CPU time is shared among all active processes.
+   - **Multithreading:** Threads are scheduled within a single process, with each thread having its own execution priority but sharing the same process resources.

+### Context Switching

+- **Processes:** Context switching involves saving and loading the state of processes, including memory and CPU registers.
+This can be relatively slow due to memory switching.
+- **Threads:** Context switching between threads is faster because threads within the same process share the same memory space, reducing the overhead associated with memory switching.

+### Cache Management

+- **Process Switching:** When switching between processes, the CPU cache is often flushed to avoid conflicts between processes using different cache data.
+- **Thread Switching:** When switching between threads within the same process, the CPU cache state is preserved, as threads share the same process data.

+## Summary

+- **Process:** A program in execution, with its own memory space.
+- **Thread:** A lightweight unit of execution within a process, sharing the same memory space.
+- **Multiprogramming:** Running multiple programs on a single CPU.
+- **Multiprocessing:** Using multiple CPUs to run multiple processes simultaneously.
+- **Multitasking:** Executing multiple tasks or processes at the same time.
+- **Multithreading:** Executing multiple threads within a single process, allowing for concurrent operations.